European climate tech start-ups raise 13.2 billion US dollars in 2022

-Europe's climate tech startups received a record $13.2 billion in funding in 2022, but there is a large funding gap to meet climate goals and maintain global leadership.
+Europe's climate tech startups received a record 13.2 billion dollars in funding in 2022, but there is a large funding gap to achieve climate targets and maintain global leadership.

-A recent whitepaper published by the Berlin-based World Fund gjointly with Cleantech Group describes the situation of European climate tech startups as a result.
-Despite record funding in the previous year, the companies' capital needs are far from being met.
-European climate tech startups had a record year in 2022 with $13.2 billion in investments, representing 13 percent of total venture capital funding.
+A recently published white paper by the Berlin World Fund together with the Cleantech Group describes the situation of European climate tech start-ups.
+Despite record financing in the previous year, the companies' capital requirements are far from being met.
+European climate tech start-ups had a record year in 2022 with 13.2 billion US dollars in investments, which corresponds to 13 percent of total venture capital financing.

 Europe has the potential to be at the forefront of the global climate revolution.
 Although we have lost a lot of time, it is not too late to avert the worst consequences of the climate crisis.